hergin/Henry-Gets-Moving/Documentation/Development.md

   - Run `npm start`
 - Navigate to http://localhost:3000 in your browser
 ### To test:
+- Make sure your .env declares the MYSQL_HOST as "localhost"
 - Run `npm test`
 - Information about how many tests in which suites passed and failed will be displayed